-A combination of fishing villages, resorts and dense jungle result in a compelling destination which is quiet during the week, making it a great place in which to relax.
+A combination of fishing villages, resorts and dense jungle results in a compelling destination that is quiet during the week, making it a great place to relax.
 The best way to explore the island is by motorcycle, stopping every so often to admire the view or to take a dip in the pristine waters.

 If you’re a lover of seafood, the local produce is always fresh and tasty!
 Pangkor is a 40-minute ferry ride away from Lumut Jetty with departures every half hour.